Connecting Gmail to ReferralPulse

 The privacy promise

-Inside the auto-forward setup page, the same promise shows up as a banner at the top of the wizard:
+With forwarding, your inbox stays yours.
+The app can only read messages your filter forwards to it.
+If the filter doesn't match, the message never leaves your account.
+Inside the setup page, the same promise shows up as a banner at the top of the wizard:

 We only read what you forward.
 ReferralPulse never has access to your inbox.
 Set up a filter that forwards only the emails matching the keywords below, and a copy stays in your inbox.